matt-graham/symnum/README.md

 # Evaluate Jacobian of func symbolically.
 dy_dx = sympy_jacobian(func)(x)

-# Evaluate func on a NumPy array.
-Providing all arguments to a function using
-# the symnum.numpy interface are ndarrays and no symbolic constants or native
-# SymPy functions are used then a NumPy array is returned.
-x_np = np.array([0.2, 1.1])
-y_np = func(x_np)

 # Alternatively we can symbolically 'trace' func and use this to generate a
 # NumPy function which accepts ndarray arguments.
-This allows mixing in of
-# native SymPy functions in to the function definition.
 To allow the tracing we
 # need to manually specify the shapes of the arguments to the function.
+x_np = np.array([0.2, 1.1])
-func_np = numpy_func(func, x.shape)
+func_np = numpify_func(func, x.shape)
 y_np = func_np(x_np)

 # We can also use a similar approach to generate a NumPy function to evaluate
 # the Jacobian of func on ndarray arguments.
-We again need to manually specify
+The numpified function func_np
-# the shapes of the arguments
+# stores the symbolic function used to generate it and details of the argument
+# shapes and so we can pass it as a sole argument to numpy_jacobian without
+# specifying the argument shapes.
-jac_func_np = numpy_jacobian(func, x.shape)
+jac_func_np = numpy_jacobian(func_np)
 dy_dx_np = jac_func_np(x_np)
 ```